 Highlights of the program include:

-- Intensive clinical training in a large, state-of-the-art radiation oncology center in a quaternary referral center
+- Intensive clinical training over four years in a large, state-of-the-art radiation oncology center in a quaternary referral center

 - Structured and customizable curriculum providing comprehensive didactic and hands-on educational experiences

 - Senior Resident Associate rotation during which PGY-5 residents practice semi-independently with their own patient panel

 - Dedicated research time, generous research support staff and funding, and opportunities to present at national and international meetings

 - Opportunities for collaboration with world-renowned clinicians in the fields of radiation oncology, radiation physics, medical oncology, surgery, radiology, and pathology